archi-contribs/specialization-plugin/README.md

 Note: Transparent colors are supported when one is specified in the image file.

 ### Changing component labels
 You can either enter the label variable you would like displayed in the "Replace Label" option when selecting an element that's in a view, or by creating a property called **_label_** and setting its value to the varible you would like to display.
-For example, ${name} will display the name of the element in a view, while ${documentation} will display the element's documentation in a view.
+For example, ${name} will display the name of the element in a view, while ${documentation} will display the element's documentation.

-You can chain together label variables as well, such as ${name}${documentation}.
+Chaining together label variables can be useful, such as ${name}${documentation}.
  If you would like to change the spacing and location of the label, use \n, \t, or spaces to do so in between property values.
  Additionally, you can display other property values by using ${property:YOUR_PROPERTY}, with YOUR_PROPERTY being another existing property for that element.
-It is possible to replace labels for relationships, not just elements, however this is treated the same way as setting element properties.
+It is possible to replace labels and icons for relationships, and this is treated the same way as setting element properties.

 ![proof of concept](sources/help/html/replaceLabelPropertiesWithVariables.png)